About Us

 What Is This Website?

 The Spiritual Serenity website began as a forum founded by our teacher, Jingzhulin, in the early 2000s.
-It was created to offer a place where people struggling with spiritual or cultivation-related difficulties could talk and support each other.
+It was created to offer a place where people struggling with body, mind, spirit, or cultivation-related difficulties could talk and support each other.

 From the early days on Bada TV's "Ghostly Encounters" forum and the Ruyong forum, to later migrations supported by community members to Leo's discussion board and LeoBBS, and eventually to Discuz managed by members of the current association, the site has gone through many transitions.
 The hosting server was also moved from mainland China back to Taiwan.

 Today, traditional forums have gradually been replaced by social media.
-Because of that, we shifted to a static website format and host it on GitHub, so these records can be preserved for as long as possible.
+Because of that, we shifted to a static website format using static hosting, so these records can be preserved for as long as possible.

 This English section is curated by researchers in information and electrical engineering.
 It presents one viewpoint at the intersection of Eastern philosophy and systems thinking, shared for readers who prefer an analytical but open-ended approach.